p2panda/p2panda/p2panda-spaces/README.md

   </h3>
 </div>

-This crate provides an API for managing scoped message streams encrypted towards a dynamic group of actors.
+This crate provides an API for establishing and managing encryption contexts with dynamic groups of actors.
 The p2panda-encryption Data Encryption scheme is used for key agreement and group management is achieved through an integration with p2panda-auth groups.

 ## Features